skznk/rut_getcourse/README.md

 Course Sniper Bot

 Hi, this is my course registation bot designed for the rutgers webreg system.
 It uses selenium and is operated through the terminal.
+This replaces the first project I ever made that is now broken and was very bloated that I made in Java.

 Please clone the repository and extract all dependencies from pyproject.toml by doing "pip install ."